-Many are quick to assume that if they had a sexually transmitted disease, they would know it.
-While most STDs do cause symptoms, many are easily mistaken for other conditions, and in some cases there are no symptoms at all.
+Many men are quick to assume that if they had a sexually transmitted disease (STD), they would know it.
+While most STDs do cause symptoms, many are easily mistaken for other conditions.
+In some cases there are no symptoms at all.
 Understanding the risks and knowing the signs and symptoms of common STDs in men is crucial for any man who is sexually active.

-Chlamydia is a bacterial STD that is transmitted when one has anal, oral, or vaginal sex with someone who is infected with chlamydia.
-It is one of the most common sexually transmitted diseases in the United States, and according to the Centers for Disease Control and Prevention, 1,412,791 chlamydia infections were reported to the CDC in the United States in 2011.
+Chlamydia is a bacterial STD that is transmitted during anal, oral, or vaginal sex with someone who is infected with chlamydia.
+It is one of the most common STDs in the United States.
+According to the Centers for Disease Control and Prevention (CDC), 1,401,906 chlamydia infections were reported in the United States in 2013.

 - pain when urinating